alorence/django-modern-rpc/README.rst

 |TravisStatus|_ |RTDBadge|_

-    **Important note**: This project is under development, and is not ready for production environment.
-    You are free to install and test it and provide feedback or make pull request if you want to add a feature, report a bug or try to resolve one of them.
+    **Disclaimer**: This project is under development, and is not ready for production.
+You are free to install and test it, provide feedback (report issues or make pull requests) but there is no guarantee that the module is free of bugs.
+In addition, all planned features have not been implemented yet.

 -----------
 Information